json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-android" id="client-libraries-android" class="headerlink"></a> Android
 * [faogustavo/JSONApi](https://github.com/faogustavo/JSONApi) library for deserializing automatic.
 It can be integrated with retrofit.
 It has some ideas from Morpheus and jsonapi-converter but has some aditionals.
-* [moshi-jsonapi](https://github.com/kirisetsz/moshi-jsonapi) serialize/deserialize JSON API v1.0 using fantistic Moshi API!
-It provides a friendly Java interface to manipulate JSON document and elegant integration with AutoValue/Retrofit.
+* [moshi-jsonapi](https://github.com/kamikat/moshi-jsonapi) serialize/deserialize JSON API v1.0 using fantistic Moshi API!
+With friendly Java interface and easy integration with Retrofit.
 * [Morpheus](https://github.com/xamoom/Morpheus) library for deserializing your resources with automatic mapping for relationships.
 Uses gson to map objects in attributes.

 ### <a href="#client-libraries-r" id="client-libraries-r" class="headerlink"></a> R